discord-extensions-archived/CSS-Snippets/README.md

 	git clone https://github.com/LuckFire/CSS-Snippets

 ### After you import them, you'll have to drag them all out of the CSS-Snippets folder into your themes folder.
-I suggest that instead of doing this, you should use @import because you keep your folder clean and have better management over all of them, but do as you wish.
+I suggest that instead of doing this, you should use @import in your quickcss file or some other css file because you can keep your themes folder clean and have better management over all of them, but do as you wish.

 # Imports
 Below are listed all of the import links so you don't have to separately get all of them.
 You're welcome :^)